 Welcome to R.S.U.
 1 Reads!
 This is the official blog of the teen summer reading program at Patten Free Library.
 The 2015 reading season begins on Friday, June 19.
 The program is open to all students in our service area entering seventh through twelfth grades.
 Here’s how the program works:

 1. Read books.
 Lots of them.
 We don’t care if you like graphic novels, romance, science fiction, manga, or “great literature”.
-If you don’t know what you want to read, you can check out our “Teacher Recommendations” page, or talk to one of our teen librarians.
+If you don’t know what you want to read, you can check out our “Useful Links” page, or talk to one of our teen librarians.

-4. Come to one of our “Teen Summer Nights” movies on Wednesday evenings starting June 18 with Catching Fire.
-See the “Teen Summer Nights” page for more information, or follow us on Twitter(@pflteens).
+4. Come to one of our “Teen Summer Nights” movies.
+The kick-off is on Friday, June 19; the rest are on Wednesday evenings (June 24 through August 5).
+See the “Teen Summer Nights” page for more information.